petermunro/graphql-exercises/01-writing-graphql-queries.md

       `query MyQuery { foo }`   | A named query

    2. We'll just use the shorthand form for now.
-      In the left pane type an open brace `{`: you'll see GraphiQL complete the query by adding the closing brace.
+      In the left pane type an open brace ('`{`').
+You'll see GraphiQL complete the query by adding the closing brace.
       Hit return.

    3. With the cursor between the braces, type CTRL-SPACE to view a list of completions.
 Select `viewer`.
 This reflects data about the current viewer of the graph (you).